shockscript/spec/src/proxies.md

 # Proxies

-`shock_proxy` methods may be defined in a class or interface to allow overriding language behavior.
+Methods of the `shock_proxy` namespace may be implemented in a class or interface for overriding language behavior, known as *proxies*.

 ## static shock_proxy::call()